vitjs/vit/README.md

 ### Application Template

 For more details, please refer directly to the application template **[theprimone/vite-react](https://github.com/theprimone/vite-react)**.
-It is worth noting that the current plug-in is still in the rapid iteration stage, and configuration incompatibility may occur.
+It is worth noting that the current plugin is still in the rapid iteration stage, and configuration incompatibility may occur.